double-free/ffi-examples/README.md

 ## Unmovable self reference type
 Self reference type is unmovable and need to be carefully handled.

-### Undefine behavior if a self reference type is moved
+### Undefined behavior if a self reference type is moved

 ```rust
 println!("channel count = {}", OesAsyncApi_GetChannelCount(async_context));